Was captured by the enemy, across the River Rhine.

-- In Allegiance, Mara Jade's ally Tannis tells her, while dying of burns, to bury him out in space.
+- In Star Wars: Allegiance, Mara Jade's erstwhile ally Tannis tells her, while dying of burns, to give him a Burial in Space.
 She does.

 - Artemis Fowl: The Opal Deception.
 Right before Julius dies he tells Holly something about saving Artemis, and you know what?
 He dies, and Holly goes to save Artemis.

-- In Les MisÚrables, Eponine asks Marius to kiss her on the forehead after she's dead.
+- In Les Misérables, Eponine asks Marius to kiss her on the forehead after she's dead.
 He obliges.

 - In Suzanne Collins's The Hunger Games, Rue asks Katniss to sing for her.
 Despite not singing for years, Katniss comes through.

-- In the opening chapter of the first book of The Stormlight Archive, King Gavilar gives his assassin a dark-glowing sphere of unknown origin and nature, to keep away from "them", and a cryptic message for his brother.
+- The Way of Kings (first book of The Stormlight Archive): King Gavilar gives his assassin a dark-glowing sphere of unknown origin and nature, to keep away from "them", and a cryptic message for his brother.
 The assassin obliges in taking the sphere and leaving the message because he believes the last wishes of the dying are sacred.

 - "Look at me..."
 Snape's Last Words to Harry, he wants Lily's eyes to be the last thing he sees.

 - In Harry Potter and the Goblet of Fire, Cedric Diggory asks Harry to bring his body back to his parents.
-An unusual variant, in that the last request comes after the requester has already died.
+An unusual variant, in that the last request actually comes posthumously from Cedric's ghost.

 - In Jane Austen's Love and Freindship, Sophia urges Laura to profit from her example and not go in for Fainting.